Who We Are

 Read More

-Ben is an operational Police Officer, on the Board of Directors for DVConnect Ltd, and volunteers as the Regional Coordinator of the Queensland Police Service LGBTI Liaison Officer Program.
-He became a fierce advocate for improved services for LGBTQ victims and survivors of domestic violence after he experienced abuse within a same-sex relationship and discovered a huge gap in services.
+Ben is a Board Directors for DVConnect Ltd, and volunteers as the Regional Coordinator of the Queensland Police Service LGBTIQ+ Liaison Officer Program.
+He became a fierce advocate for improved services for LGBTQ+ victims and survivors of domestic and family violence after he experienced abuse within a same-sex relationship and discovered a huge gap in services.

 Ben is an awarded educator and campaigner.
 In 2020 he had the honour of being inducted into the Queensland Government Domestic & Family Violence Prevention Honour Roll.
-He was also named a ‘Human Rights Hero’ by the Australian Human Rights Commission and one of Australia’s Outstanding 50 LGBTI+ Leaders by Deloitte, Google and Energy Australia.
-Most recently he was awarded the International Association for Chiefs of Police ’40 under 40’ Award for his commitment and leadership in improving relationships between the police and LGBTIQ communities.
-He has also been named as one of the top 50 most influential and inspiring LGBTI Australians by Cosmopolitan Magazine for his work in this area.
+He was also named a ‘Human Rights Hero’ by the Australian Human Rights Commission and one of Australia’s Outstanding 50 LGBTI+ Leaders by Deloitte, Google.

 Luke McIlroy-Ranga